AndersonMamede/temp-files/vision/test.md

 These apps are composed by multiple components (e.g. buttons, lists, cards, tables), and they can also use shared components as needed for common functionality, such as the [navigation bar component](https://git.digifit.in/frontend-developer/vue-package-navigation-bar).
 The main benefits of using shared components are reduced effort through re-use of code and visual consistency.

-To help achieve the micro-frontend architecture and build the different apps, Virtuagym chose to use the following tools:
+To help achieve the micro-frontend architecture and build the different apps, Virtuagym chose the following tools:

 #### > Vue.js